-Worldwide there are over 2.5 billion without access to safe sanitation.
+Worldwide there are over 2.5 billion people without access to safe sanitation.
 In attempt to address this need The Bill and Melinda Gates Foundation are funding research on the topic: ‘Create the Next Generation of Sanitation Technologies’.
-As part of the Grand Challenges Exploration Scheme (Round 7) the Intelligent Bio Energy Group were awarded funds to support a project entitled 'Urine-tricity: electricity from urine'
+As part of the Grand Challenges Exploration Scheme (Round 7) the Intelligent Bio Energy Group were awarded a Phase-I grant for the project 'Urine-tricity: electricity from urine'.

 - Dr Ioannis

 Tel: +44 (0) 117 32 86318